crypto101/book/off-the-record-messaging.rst

 The protocol also relies on a number of other primitives:

 -  A 128-bit block cipher.
-In OTR, this is always AES.
+In :term:`OTR`, this is always AES.
 In this section, we'll call block cipher encryption and decryption :math:`E` and :math:`D`, respectively.
 -  A hash function, :math:`H`.
-In OTR, this is SHA1.
+In :term:`OTR`, this is SHA1.
--  A message authentication code, :math:`M`.
-In OTR, this is HMAC-SHA1.
+-  A :term:`message authentication code`, :math:`M`.
+In :term:`OTR`, this is HMAC-SHA1.
 -  A signing function, :math:`S`.

 Commit message
 ^^^^^^^^^^^^^^

-Initially Alice and Bob are in a protocol state where they wait for the peer to initiate an OTR connection, and advertise their own capability of speaking OTR.
+Initially Alice and Bob are in a protocol state where they wait for the peer to initiate an :term:`OTR` connection, and advertise their own capability of speaking :term:`OTR`.

-Let's suppose that Bob chooses to initiate an OTR conversation with Alice.
-His client sends an OTR Commit Message, and then transitions to a state where he waits for a reply from from Alice's client.
+Let's suppose that Bob chooses to initiate an :term:`OTR` conversation with Alice.
+His client sends an :term:`OTR` Commit Message, and then transitions to a state where he waits for a reply from from Alice's client.

 To send a commit message, a client picks a random 128-bit value